alephao/nft-sale-proxy/README.md

 Then you need to make the environment variables listed below available during runtime.

-You can see a complete example here: [alephao/nft-sale-proxy-examples](https://github.com/alephao/nft-sale-proxy-examples)
+You can see a complete example [here](nft-sale-proxy/examples/serverless-aws)

 ### Configuration